Dedicated Family Law Attorneys Guiding Families Toward Resolving Conflict in Knoxville

 Special consideration for families of active duty military and law enforcement

 Military and law enforcement personnel undergo stress that civilians never encounter.
 If you are a military or law enforcement head of household seeking legal counsel for a domestic issue, you want an attorney who understands and respects your culture.
-Attorney Jim LaFevor is a former U.S. Army Ranger and combat veteran.
-Having served as an artillery officer in Vietnam, Jim has a clear understanding of the challenges that servicemen and servicewomen face.
-Out of gratitude for your service, LaFevor & Slaughter offers discounted legal fees for active duty military and law enforcement personnel.
+Our firm founder, Jim LaFevor, is a former U.S. Army Ranger and combat veteran.
+Out of gratitude for your service and for Jim’s, LaFevor & Slaughter offers discounted legal fees for active duty military and law enforcement personnel.

 Contact a concerned and qualified Knoxville family law attorney